htyeh/travel-day-counter/README.md

 ## Intro
 * **Travel Day Counter** is a toolkit that helps track all your visited countries and provides an overview of how long you spent in each one, when you last vivsited them, and much more.
-* A list of all features can be found under the `Features` section.
+* A list of all features can be found under `Features` section.

 ## Dependencies
 * `pandas`